 Beyond that, it’s good if the supplements include ingredients that can target other causes of hair loss beyond nutritional deficiencies.

 You might find it surprising, but CBD, a non-psychoactive ingredient taken from the hemp plant, is actually a phenomenal addition to hair-loss fighting supplements.
 Whereas folic acid addresses hair loss caused by nutritional deficiencies, CBD can target the worsening of hair loss that can be caused by stress and inflammation, since it has a calming and anti-inflammatory effect.
-If you lead a stressful lifestyle, you might prefer our Full Spectrum Hemp Gummies for Hair, which combines the soothing effects of CBD with the restorative effects of folic acid, other B vitamins, and antioxidants.
+If you lead a stressful lifestyle, you might prefer our Full Spectrum Hemp Gummies for Hair, which combines the soothing effects of CBD with the restorative effects of folic acid, other B vitamins, plus antioxidants.

 Now that you know all about folic acid and the role it plays in your health, you may envision cuddly, cheeky babies with full, thick heads of hair.
 Keep that image in mind when you look for ways to achieve healthier locks.